kcp-dev/kcp/docs/workspaces.md

 Kubernetes cluster.

-Workspaces can be backed by a traditional REST store implementation through CRDs or native resources, persisted in etcd.
+Workspaces can be backed by a traditional REST store implementation through CRDs or native resources persisted in etcd.
 But there can be alternative implementations for special access patterns, e.g. a virtual workspace apiserver that transforms other APIs e.g. by projections (Workspace in kcp is a projection of ClusterWorkspace) or by applying visibility filters (e.g. showing all workspaces or all namespaces